googleapis/python-ndb/docs/migrating.rst

     class NDBMiddleware(object):
         def __init__(self, get_response):
             self.get_response = get_response
-            client = ndb.Client()
+            self.client = ndb.Client()
-            self.ndb_context = client.context()

         def __call__(self, request):
+            context = self.client.context()
-            request.ndb_context = self.ndb_context
+            request.ndb_context = context
+            with context:
                 response = self.get_response(request)
             return response

-The ``__init__`` method is called only once, during server start, so it's a good place to create and store an `ndb` context.
-The ``__call__`` method will be called once for every request, so we add our ndb context to the request there, before the response is processed.
+The ``__init__`` method is called only once, during server start, so it's a good place to create and store an `ndb` client.
+As mentioned above, the recommended practice is to have one context per request, so the ``__call__`` method, which is called once per request, is an ideal place to create it.
+After we have the context, we add it to the request, right before the response is processed.
 The context will then be available in view and template code.
+Finally, we use the ``with`` statement to generate the response within our context.

-Another way to get an `ndb` context into a request, would be to use a `context processor`, but those are functions called for every request, which means we would need to initialize the client and context on each request, or find another way to initialize and get the initial context.
+Another way to get an `ndb` context into a request, would be to use a `context processor`, but those are functions called for every request, which means we would need to initialize the client and context on each request, or find another way to initialize and get the initial client.

 Note that the above code, like other `ndb` code, assumes the presence of the `GOOGLE_APPLCATION_CREDENTIALS` environment variable when the client is